kumahq/kuma-website/docs/docs/0.6.0/documentation/dps-and-data-model.md

 ## Kubernetes

-On Kubernetes the data-planes are automatically injected by Kuma as long as the K8s Namespace or Pod are **annotated** with `kuma.io/sidecar-injection = enabled`, e.g.
+On Kubernetes the data-planes are automatically injected by Kuma as long as the K8s Namespace is **labeled** with `kuma.io/sidecar-injection = enabled`, e.g.

 ```yaml